nicenemo/nicenemo.github.io/content/post/2020-05-23-keys_to_your_hands.md

 A custom mechanical keyboard with all options ticked is quite expensive and is easily priced between EU 200,- and EU 300,- Therefore I thought it to be  wise to emulate and try 40% and 60% keyboard first.
 I found a project that emulated QMK style layered keyboards using [AutohotkKey](https://www.autohotkey.com/) _(AHK)_.
 Autohotkey is a keyboard macro Utility (and much more) for Windows.
 I [cloned and modified the project](https://github.com/nicenemo/AutoHotkey) so that I have 40% and 60% keyboards on a normal 100% keyboard with the extra keys blocked and support for layers.

 In taking minimalizing hardware to the next level, I wonder, whether in a few years time I will use such a keyboard, a portable screen and my phone.
 I recently had to use my phone's desktop mode because my laptop broke down and I needed to do some work.
 It was not perfect but doable.
-Some ofthe apps were made for phone use and did not have the advanced features of their desktop counterparts.
+Some of the apps were made for phone use and did not have the advanced features of their desktop counterparts.
 My phone is powerfull enough to run a compiler and IDE.
 I actually tried to do some development work using Vim and a bluetooth keyboard.
 The screen resolution is as high as my desktop.
 The screen is just to small to work comfortable.
 Portable USB-C screens do exist....
 Tempting...

 Final thought, how many keys do you have left before you die?
 Find out on[keysleft.com](https://keysleft.com/)